 A growing fleet of vehicles and escalating prices have contributed to the commercial auto insurance industry’s growth in recent years.
 IBISWorld reported that the industry experienced a 5.9% annual growth from 2014 to 2019, bringing the industry’s total revenue to $46 billion.

 Meanwhile, according to the latest National Association of Insurance Commissioners (NAIC) report, the commercial auto insurance industry saw a total of $40.5 billion in direct written premiums in 2018.
 The largest 10 insurance groups comprised 42.6% of the total US market.
+With auto insurance being one of the most common types of insurance, these huge numbers are not surprising.

 Direct Written Premiums: $4.4 billion